hanskellner/Fusion360Voronoi/README.md

 # Fusion360Voronoi

-This script is used for generating voronoi sketches.
+This script is used for generating voronoi sketches in [Autodesk Fusion 360](http://fusion360.autodesk.com/).
 Once created, these sketches may then be used for creating or modifying models.

 ![Image of Voronoi Sample] (./resources/Voronoi-128-Cells-Copper-sm.png)